 - In the Thunderbird menu bar, click the and from the sub-menu, and select the account name.
 Verify that you are using the right SMTP server for the email address.
 Most of the time you cannot send messages from one account provider using another account provider's service.
 For example, you cannot send a mail from "email@example.com" through Yahoo's SMTP server. menu and select , or click the Application menu button and select

 Verify that your outgoing email is not being blocked

-- Try briefly turning both anti-virus and firewall off, sending a test email and turning them on and sending another test email.
+- Try briefly turning both antivirus and firewall software off, sending a test email, and turning them on and sending another test email.

 - Many ISPs block outgoing email on port 25.
 You may have to switch to another port (e.g. 587 or 465).
 Contact your ISP's support to see if they are blocking your outgoing email port.

 Verify that your mail server supports the minimum version of TLS